fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/chart-types/time-series-multivariate-chart-net.md

 </div>
 </div>

-Next, open the `FirstTimeSeries.aspx` file and add the following line to it:
+Next, open the `Multivariate.aspx` file and add the following line to it:

 `<asp:Literal ID="Literal1" runat="server"></asp:Literal>`